-A list of dog friendly beaches in NJ
+A list of dog-friendly beaches in NJ

-Seaside Heights is poised to make a huge mistake.
+Seaside Heights was poised to make a huge mistake.
 Having your dog on the beach in the off-season is one thing.
-Seaside Heights considering allowing dogs on the boardwalk year round is quite another.
-There's a pilot program in the works getting a public hearing on May 2nd that will allow pooches on the boards from 6am to 9pm the whole year.
-Yes, that means during the crowded summer season.
-I find this to be a ridiculous idea that can bring about problems so obvious I'm not going to even bother stating them.
+Seaside Heights considering allowing dogs on the boardwalk year-round was quite another.

+There was a pilot program in the works that would have allowed pooches on the boards from 6 a.m. to 9 p.m. the whole year.
+Yes, that would mean during the crowded summer season.
+I found this to be a ridiculous idea that can bring about problems so obvious I'm not going to even bother stating them.

 If you just have to bring your dog along, why not drop down a little bit south and go to Island Beach State Park.
-Your pet can tag along with you on a 6 foot leash except for the lifeguarded portion of the beach.
+Your pet can tag along with you on a 6-foot leash except for the lifeguarded portion of the beach.
 And that's during the summer!

 Here's a rundown of some Jersey beaches that will allow your dog and what time of year they are welcome.
 Many of these are outside the summer months so have your dog enjoy these places while you can.